tonysm/jigsaw.tonysm.com/source/_posts/2020-08-23-premature-optimization-is-the-root-of-all-evil.markdown

 date:   2020-08-23
 tags: optimization fallacies
 section: content
+excerpt: Optimizations don't always equal to great improvements.
+First, measure it.
+Then, optimize if necessary.
 ---

 You might have read this quote before.
 This is actually only part of the real quote, which [was](https://en.wikiquote.org/wiki/Donald_Knuth):